High-energy polarized electron beams from the ionization of isolated spin polarized hydrogen atoms

-Here, we propose a simple and intuitive method which circumvents all the limitations mentioned above.
-The method takes advantage the kinematics of the dissociation process, the angular distribution of the polarization of the atomic fragments and the shape of the dissociation laser beams, to produce pure samples of highly polarized SPH, without the presence of the unwanted halide partners.
-In the first step, we illuminate an HBr sample using a tightly focused laser to dissociate all molecules in a volume around the focus.
-The Br and H atomic fragments will acquire large velocities, that will cause them to exit the laser focus within a few tens of ns, creating a volume devoid of atoms or molecules, hereafter referred to as 'hole'.
+In the first step, we illuminate an HCl sample using a focused UV laser to dissociate all molecules within the laser focus and along the Rayleigh range of the laser beam.
+The Cl and H atomic fragments will acquire large velocities, that will cause them to exit this volume within a few tens of ns, creating a volume devoid of atoms or molecules, hereafter referred to as 'hole'.
 In the second step, a second dissociation pulse of larger spatial dimensions (but of same wavelength and pulse duration as the first), dissociates molecules in a larger volume around the hole, hereafter called the 'reservoir'.
-Now, SPH atoms will fly from the reservoir to the hole volume (much faster than the heavier Br atoms), where they can be ionized to produce accelerated electrons by a an ionization-acceleration pulse in the third step.
-The narrow velocity distributions of the fragments and the available dissociation laser beam geometries, allow tailoring the hole and reservoir geometries, so that in the third step, only hydrogen atoms of high polarization (P$\gtrsim$ 90\%) are contained inside the hole.
+SPH atoms will now fly from the reservoir to the hole volume (much faster than the heavier Cl atoms), where they can be ionized to produce accelerated electrons by a an acceleration pulse in the third step.
+The narrow velocity distributions of the fragments and the available dissociation laser beam geometries allow tailoring the hole and reservoir geometries, so that, in the third step, only hydrogen atoms of high polarization are contained inside the hole.

-We consider Dissociation Pulses 1 (DP1) and 2 (DP2), of the same wavelength and duration (213 nm and a few ps for example), but with different spotsize, intensity and synchronization.
-The pulses are directed towards a molecular beam containing HBr molecules at a temperature of few K (Fig.\ref{FigureSetUp}).
-The molecular beam moves with a velocity around 1000 m/s perpendicular to the direction of propagation of the dissociation pulses; for simplicity, let us use the reference frame of the moving molecular beam.
+We consider Dissociation Pulses 1 (DP1) and 2 (DP2), of the same wavelength and duration (around 200 nm and 100 ps for example), but with different spot size, intensity and synchronization.
+The pulses are directed towards a molecular beam containing HCl molecules (Fig.\ref{FigureSetUp}).
+The molecular beam moves with a velocity around 1000 m/s perpendicular to the direction of propagation of the dissociation pulses; for simplicity, we use the reference frame of the moving molecular beam.